- Introduction: The Hidden Cost of "Sweating" Pipes

 Why Many Suppliers Fail (The Distributor Gap)

-- Selling standard Carbon Steel pipe hangers without verifying coating thickness for outdoor use.
+- Selling carbon-steel pipe supports without verifying coating thickness against outdoor exposure.

 1. The “Sweating” Pipe: Combatting Condensation

-Standard pipe insulation often fails to block water vapor drive.
-Once moisture gets under the insulation, it creates a perfect environment for Corrosion Under Insulation (CUI).
-The water acts as an electrolyte, eating the pipe wall from the outside in.
+Standard pipe insulation often fails to block water-vapour drive.
+Once moisture penetrates the insulation, it produces the conditions for Corrosion Under Insulation (CUI): the trapped condensate acts as an electrolyte and attacks the pipe wall from the outside.

 2. Valves & Fittings: The Moisture Trap